 Difficulty: 1/10

 Be sure to keep a good quality tire pressure gauge with you in the glove compartment and check for adequate tire pressure at least once a month.
-Carrying an air compressor is useful to inflate your tires when they’re running low on air.
+Carrying an air compressor is helpful to inflate your tires when they’re running low on air.
 Keeping proper pressure in your tires can help you maximize your fuel economy and the lifespan of your tires, saving you money in the long run.

 2. Change & Rotate Tires